MatinAniss/gpui-book/src/elements/text.md

 ### String

-Using a `String` is should be used sparingly as it will cause a heap allocation on every re-render, read about [SharedString](#sharedstring) to learn how to avoid this.
+Using a `String` should be used sparingly as it will cause a heap allocation on every re-render, read on about [SharedString](#sharedstring) to learn how to avoid this.

 ```rust
 {{ #include snippets/string.rs }}